01-edu/public/subjects/thirdtimeisacharm/README.md

-# ThirdTimeIsACharm
+#thirdtimeisacharm

 ### Instructions

-Write a function `ThirdTimeIsACharm()` that takes a string and returns another string with every third character.
+Write a function `ThirdTimeIsACharm` that takes a string and returns another string with every third character.

 - Prints the Output followed by newline `\n`.
 - If the string is empty, return newline `\n`.
-- If there is no third character, return `\n`
+- If there is no third character, return newline `\n.

 ### Expected function